Speed gives me what I need!

 But they don’t contribute as much as they are weighing down your page speed.
-So it’s you should consider doing some of the coding manually for the best results.
+So it’s you should consider doing some of the codings manually for the best results.

 There are many speed testing tools on the net, but we selected a few we think are the best out there.
 Regularly checking your website performance on some of the speed testing tools will keep you updated with SEO and UX.

-Google PageSpeed Insights is a free tool that can help you find all the problems that are slowing down your site.
-Google PageSpeed Insights will also point out what you are doing right and what can be improved on your web site.
+Google PageSpeed Insights is a free online tool that can help you find all the problems that are slowing down your site.
+Google PageSpeed Insights will also point out what you are doing right and what can be improved on your website.

 Sitespeed.me is another fantastic tool that will help you check your availability and page load speed across the globe.
-It will give you a detailed analysis on what issues you can resolve, you will find out what DNS resolution time is and is a completely free tool.
+It will give you a detailed analysis of what issues you can resolve, you will find out what DNS resolution time is, and is a completely free tool.